-And this is the original case that the sales men took with them ob the road.
+And this is the original case that the sales men took with them on the road.

 Tanner was sued by Media General and was locked up for two years after a tax fraude in the nineties and died on December 1st 2005, just before he would habe send to jail for five years after bribing a judge.
-Media General is still there, but no jingle anymore.
+Media General is still alive, but there are no jingle anymore.

 Trendsetter was a big one in Europe too.